Author: Haruki Murakami

 On a darker note, the book dealt with the industry of prostitution that thrive under Tokyo’s blinking lights.
 At first I found this a bit absurd and unusual, interjecting a seemingly unrelated topic into a straightforward narrative that has been flowing quite nicely.
 But in the end, I have surmised that this is a free-flowing story that explores the world in between the night and dawn.
 This interjection is a proof that even in the dead of the night, life moves in a constant motion and it doesn’t stop even when the rest of the world is asleep.

 After Dark is generally a light read.
 It deals on a person’s own views and emotions on the current circumstances.
 It explores the views of the main characters and reflects on how they deal with the circumstances that are before them.
 There was also a beauty in witnessing how Mari and Takayashi are drawing closer to each other as light slowly began replacing the darkness that has once enveloped their adventures together.

 Overall, I enjoyed the book which is kind of a surprise to me considering my history with Murakami’s works.
 Its numerous facets have combined to give the reader a different feel of Murakami’s genius.
 It is partly whimsical, partly surreal, and partly romantic, in just the right way.
 The way Murakami evoked emotions through Mari and Takayashi is just a beauty.
 Although, as always, Murakami left the narrative hanging in the end, this is perhaps his only work that I have fully appreciated.

-I don’t recommend this book for those who are used to Murakami’s trademark of outlandish story-telling.
-If you are expecting a wide array of surrealism and fantasy then this book is definitely not for you.
+Not recommended for those who are used to Murakami’s trademark of outlandish story-telling and those who are expecting a wide array of surrealism and fantasy.

 About the Author